Trump Pardons His Former National Security Adviser Michael Flynn for Lying to FBI

 Trump has claimed to have had nothing to do with the Justice Department’s move to drop charges but has heaped praise on Flynn, calling him an “innocent man” and a “warrior.”

-Trump had also repeatedly teased the idea of pardoning his former national security adviser, boasting in late April that he had a “different type of power” to use if Flynn were not cleared in court.
+He also repeatedly teased the idea of pardoning Flynn, boasting in late April that he had a “different type of power” to use if Flynn were not cleared in court.

-“It looks to me like Michael Flynn would be exonerated based on everything I see,” he told reporters at that time.

 The move comes as more and more within Trump’s orbit appear to have come to terms with the fact that he won’t have a second term, even as the president himself refuses to concede.